jiahaoxiang2000/nvim-config/lua/vscode-config/readme.md

 This is use the `vscode-neovim` extension to customize the vscode.

+## Features we want

+- keys map control

 ## Need To fix

-- [ ] the multi-cursor is not work well
+- [x] the multi-cursor is not work well
+  - on the insert mode, the multi-cursor is work well.